8 Bucket List Things To Do in Kauai Hawaii

 (Photo credit: Hawaii Tourism Authority (HTA)/Tor Johnson)

-When you imagine paradise, what comes to mind?
-Perhaps misty waterfalls running down verdurous mountain walls, rainbows arching from deep valleys into endless blue skies, or the sounds of a creek trickling over rocks to spill into the sea.
-Sound like a dream fantasy land of magical unicorns and fairies?
-I swear it almost is.
-When we drove by the greenest field I’ve ever seen and spotted two white horses peacefully grazing by a babbling brook, I thought I was imagining things.
+When I drove by the greenest field I’ve ever seen and spotted two white horses peacefully grazing by a babbling brook, I thought I was imagining things.
 Nowhere can be THIS beautiful.
-Welcome to the Garden Island.

 The northernmost of Hawaii’s major islands, Kauai also is the oldest geologically.
 Here a towering mountain peak holds one of the wettest spots on earth, while just a few miles away red canyons dip down thousands of feet.
 The island’s untouched interior contains hidden wonders that can only be surveyed from flights above, while secluded beaches and coves welcome persevering trekkers to enjoy the calm of crashing waves.